Olive Garden Pumpkin Cheesecake

 • After 5 hours, remove the cheesecake from the oven and the pan.
 Remove the foil wrap.

 • Loosely cover the cheesecake and place it in the refrigerator to firm up overnight.
-Serve the next day with your favorite toppings.
+Serve the next day with whipped cream and caramel sauce.

 Notes